 Communication levels for all management personnel should be open and accessible to handle all major happenings on the project.
 The management personnel, including the field, need the ability to interpret blueprints pertaining to layout and installation of material and equipment while having a working knowledge of what each equipment component is required to do.
 Maintain and process change order documentation.

+Ensure company processes and polices are enforced and followed.
 Time management, organizational and multi-tasking skills are a must.
 Professionally represent the company at all progress meetings for the project.

 Close out of a project will dictate whether the owner’s expectations have been fully satisfied and preferably exceeded.
 This can only be accomplished when management has a working knowledge of the industry.
 Submittal of close out documents must be submitted to as not to hold up final payments.
 Verify that all as built drawings are current and up to date.
 Request for information documents have been answered, submitted for approval and priced as a change order.